Comment on page

 Inference in the Cloud

-As seen in the concepts section, a Concrete-ML model, once compiled to FHE, generates machine code that performs the inference on private data.
-Furthermore, secret encryption keys are needed so that the user can securely encrypt their data and decrypt the inference result.
+As seen in the concepts section, once compiled to FHE, a Concrete ML model generates machine code that performs the inference on private data.
+Secret encryption keys are needed so that the user can securely encrypt their data and decrypt the inference result.
 An evaluation key is also needed for the server to securely process the user's encrypted data.

 Keys are generated by the user once for each service they use, based on the model the service provides and its cryptographic parameters.